gnoppix/ai-bash/README.md

 - personal/mealplan: Generate a meal plan for the next 7 days
 - translate/english: Translate text to English
 - translate/french: Translate text to French
+- translate/deutsch: Translate text to German

 ## Setting Things Up

 ### 1. Install Required Dependencies

-Explore a myriad of models, both local and via robust APIs such as OpenAI and Together.
+Explore a myriad of models, local and via robust APIs such as ollama.

 - [Ollama](ollama.ai/): A straightforward approach to working with Llama3 and other open-source language models on a local setup.